Sustainability and the Board’s Governance Role

 Findings from a University of Oxford and Protiviti global survey suggest that North American companies are lagging behind their counterparts in Europe and Asia-Pacific in terms of ESG engagement.
 For example, only one in four surveyed business leaders in North America is of the view that ESG strategy will be extremely important by 2032.
 But that number jumps to nearly six in 10 in Europe and seven in 10 in Asia-Pacific.
 In addition, less than 40% of North American leaders expect greenhouse gas emissions to decline over the next 10 years, whereas 81% and 88% of leaders in Europe and Asia-Pacific, respectively, have such expectations.

-There may be many reasons why the data suggests different levels of commitment, including that some North American organisations may be underrating the importance of stakeholder expectations and regulatory developments that drive companies in other regions to advance their environmental and social sustainability contributions.
+There may be many reasons why the data suggests different levels of commitment, including that some North American organizations may be underrating the importance of stakeholder expectations and regulatory developments that drive companies in other regions to advance their environmental and social sustainability contributions.
 Is this possibly a lost opportunity?
 Would an ESG focus serve as a catalyst for embracing a longer-term view toward sustaining the enterprise and building trust in the marketplace?

 For boards that answer these questions affirmatively, what can they do to elevate their game on the ESG oversight front as well as leverage the interest that exists in at least part of the C-suite?